makerforgetech/dmt-labs.github.io/_posts/2023-10-04-github-pages.md

 ### TD;LR?

 Just want to get on with it?
-Assuming you have git and github already configured, you can fork the repo then use these terminal commands to get your own website up and running in your own github pages repository.
+Assuming you have jekyll, git and github already configured, you can fork the repo then use these terminal commands to get your own website up and running in your own github pages repository.

 Sign in to GitHub and browse to [Chirpy Starter](https://github.com/cotes2020/chirpy-starter), click the button `Use this template > Create a new repository`, and name the new repository `username.github.io`, where `username` represents your GitHub username.